-Another key thing to remember is kea aren’t just found above the treeline.
+Another key thing to remember is kea aren’t just found in alpine areas.

 Recommended safety measures are:

-Victor leg-hold traps have a trigger weight of 500g.
+Leg-hold traps have a trigger weight of 500g.
 Kea weigh 750-1100g and injuries and deaths have been recorded.
-It is recommended that the trigger weight be increased to >1300g in kea habitat (forest and alpine) and that other methods (eg wax tags) are used for possum monitoring.
+It is recommended that the trigger weight be increased to >1.3kg in kea habitat and a solenoid lock added to prevent triggering during the day.